Yoast/wordpress-seo/readme.txt

 Yoast SEO is updated every two weeks.
 If you want to know why, please read [this post on why we release every two weeks](https://yoa.st/3q-)!

 = How do I get support? =
-As our free plugin is used by millions of people worldwide, we cannot offer you one on one support.
+As our free plugin is used by millions of people worldwide, we cannot offer you all one on one support.
 If you have trouble with the Yoast SEO for WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/wordpress-seo/) or by checking out or knowledge base at [kb.yoast.com](https://yoa.st/3r1).

 The plugins you buy at Yoast are called ‘premium plugins’ (even if Premium isn’t in its name) and include a complete year of free updates and premium support.
-This means you can contact our support team if you have questions.
+This means you can contact our support team if you have any questions about that plugin.

 [Read more on how to get support](https://yoa.st/3r2)